afaneca/myfin/README.md

 - [Dependencies](#dependencies)

 # About MyFin
-MyFin came as my own passion project in 2020.
+MyFin originated as my own passion project in 2020.
 At that point, I'd already tried a bunch of other FPM's, but all of them lacked in atleast one of the following points:
 - They were not user-friendly
 - Their features lacked a full-fledged budgeting tool
 - I was never in control of my own data